LucianoXu/NQPV/README.md

 NQPV uses a language to organize and carry out the verification task.

 This language uses *variables* to store and represent essential items, such as quantum operators, programs or correctness proofs.
 Variables are stored and managed in *scopes*, which are also variables themselves.
 Therefore a scope can contain subscopes as its variables, forming a variable hierarchy.
-Variables use *identifiers* as their names, which follows the same rule as that in C or Python (regular expression: '[a-zA-Z_][a-zA-Z_0-9]*').
+Variables use *identifiers* as their names, which follow the same rule as that in C or Python (regular expression: '[a-zA-Z_][a-zA-Z_0-9]*').

 We use *commands* to manipulate the proof system.

 ### Scopes
-A *Scope* is a variable environment, containing the related program descriptions and calculation results.
+A *Scope* is a variable environment containing the related program descriptions and calculation results.

 When the verifier processes a *".npqv"* file, it opens up a global scope called *"global"*, which contains the preloaded operators variables.
 In a ".nqpv" file, with the command